 Place the frame, front side down, on the paper towel.
 Then arrange the first flap (right side down on the paper towel) so that it is ready to be poked into the frame.

-In the first picture, the middle part of the purse flap is positioned to insert into the frame.
-In the second picture, I have started to insert the frame has not yet been poked into the frame.
+In the above picture, I have started to insert the frame has not yet been poked into the frame.
 As I poke it in, I make sure that the fullness of the flap is distributed across the entire frame.
 It is easy to move the tip of the needle from left to right or right to left in order to distribute the fabric evenly.
 Below is a picture of this process once it is complete – NOTE that the folds of the flap are spaced evenly across the frame top.
 We can still do a little adjustment if necessary at this point and again during the blocking process.

 You can check that the purse flap fabric is secure within the frame by turning the frame over so you can see the right side/whole side of the frame.
 If the purse is “in” the frame, you will see the color of the purse fabric through the sew holes.
 Dark holes, holes in shadow, mean that the purse flap has not been sufficiently poked into the slot.
 Simply poke the fabric in yet again.